finbourne/lusid-sdk-java-preview/sdk/docs/EquitySwap.md

 # EquitySwap

-LUSID representation of an Equity Swap.
+Lusid-ibor internal representation of an Equity Swap instrument.

 ## Properties